U.S. student fulbright program

 types of grants

 Public Policy Fellows serve in professional placements in select foreign government ministries or institutions.
 There they gain hands-on public sector experience while simultaneously carrying out an academic research/study project.
 The goal is to build the Fellows’ knowledge and skills, provide support to partner country institutions, and promote long-term ties between the U.S. and the partner country.
-Substantial public policy experience is required.
-Applications are due February 1st for the following academic year.
+Applicants must have a master's degree or Juris Doctor and at least a few years of full-time, policy-related work experience.

 how to apply